apiaddicts/openapi2soapui/README.md

 ## CloudAPPi
 CloudAppi is one leader in APIs in global word.
 See the [CloudAPPi Services](https://cloudappi.net)

+## RSI
+RSI is one leader in Bank As a Services in Europe.
+See the [Rural Services](https://www.ruralserviciosinformaticos.com/)

 # OpenAPI to SoapUI

 [API](./src/main/resources/static/api.yaml) to generate a SoapUI project from an OpenAPI Specification (fka Swagger Specification)